 Time to move on.
 Time to renew my visa.
 So I’m on my way to Dumaguete.

-I do not want to drive through the darkness, I want to see the coastal area I’m travelling through.
+I do not want to drive through the darkness, I want to see the coastal area I’m traveling through.
 So Liners it is.

 My route: Sipalay – Hinoba-An – Bayawan – Dumaguete